curv3d/curv/docs/language/Statements.rst

 Recursively scoped local variables: ``statement where definitions`` An alternate syntax for defining local variables.
 See: `Blocks`_.

-Chained statements: ``do statements in statement2`` First execute the statements, then execute statement2.
-  This is a variant syntax, equivalent to a compound statement.
-  It is useful in the context of ``do statements in let definitions in statement`` since it avoids adding a trailing parenthesis.

 .. _`Boolean Values`: Boolean_Values.rst
 .. _`Lists`: Lists.rst
 .. _`Records`: Records.rst